EdOlv-FOX/FOX-UMD-HTML/README.md

 # FOX-UMD-HTML
-Drafting process for the HTML behind our HTML website
+Drafting process for the HTML behind our FOX UMD website